Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: The obstacle problem

 If $\phi \neq 0$, then a similar argument implies that each cell average of $u_h$ lies above the corresponding cell average of $\phi$. \end{remark}

-\begin{remark}[Alternative subspaces] Although variable-order spaces like $V_h$ in~\cref{eq:SubspacePairs} are supported in some software \cite{demkowicz2006computing,fuentes2015orientation}, they may not available in the preferred software of many users.
-For this reason, we also recommend the following alternative pairings:
+\begin{remark}[Alternative subspaces] Although variable-order spaces like $V_h$ in~\cref{eq:SubspacePairs} are supported in some software \cite{schoberl2014c++,fuentes2015orientation}, they may not available in the preferred software of many users.
+For this reason, we also propose the following less efficient alternative pairings:

-Since~\cref{eq:SubspacePairs} are stable (cf.~\Cref{lem:Fortin}), it is a straightforward consequence of the inclusions $\mathbb{P}_{p}^{p+2}(T) \subset \mathbb{P}_{p+2}(T)$ and $\mathbb{Q}_{p}^{p+1}(T) \subset \mathbb{Q}_{p+1}(T)$ that~\cref{eq:SubspacePairs_alt} are also stable.
-For further details, see~\Cref{rem:AlternativeSubspaces1}.
+Since~\cref{eq:SubspacePairs} are stable (cf.~\Cref{lem:Fortin}), it is a straightforward consequence of the inclusions $\mathbb{P}_{p}^{p+n}(T) \subset \mathbb{P}_{p+n}(T)$ and $\mathbb{Q}_{p}^{p+1}(T) \subset \mathbb{Q}_{p+1}(T)$ that~\cref{eq:SubspacePairs_alt} are also stable.
+For further details, see~\Cref{rem:AlternativeSubspaces2}.

 \end{remark}